AstroWang0306/EDS124BR/README.md

 Link to Nested Loop Video: [Week3-Nested Loop-Show What You know: Write and Explain A Program](https://youtu.be/QHCBlD-vEVQ)

 Link to Condition Video: [Week3-Condition-Show What You Know: Write and Explain A Program](https://youtu.be/1VcY8wdRduY)

+## Week4
+Link to Variables Cideo : [Week4-Variables-Show What Your Know: Write and Explain A Program](https://youtu.be/xdodCVCnFEg)